Ukraine war, tensions with China over the great summit of Bali - ExBulletin

 Last year, the G-20 summit in Rome was the first in-person gathering of members since the pandemic, although the leaders of Russia and China did not attend.

-This year’s event is framed by the UN climate conference in Egypt and the Association of Southeast Asian Nations summit in Cambodia, at which Biden and other G-20 leaders participate, and the Asia-Pacific Economic Cooperation meeting in Thailand right after.
+This year’s event is framed by the UN climate conference in Egypt and the Association of Southeast Asian Nations summit in Cambodia, which Biden and other G -20 attend, and the Asia-Pacific Economic Cooperation meeting in Thailand right after. .

-The American President pledged on Saturday to work with Southeast Asian countriesclaiming that they would build a better future that we all want to see in a region where China is striving to increase its influence.
+The US president pledged on Saturday to work with Southeast Asian countries, saying they would build the better future we all want to see in a region where China is striving to increase its influence.

 A concrete question hanging over the Bali summit is whether Russia will agree to extend the UN Black Sea Grains Initiative, which is due for renewal on November 19.